-Unlike our highly developed verbal languages, body language is something we’ve always been fluent in.
-It’s how we speak in the silence, and how we communicate our feelings and intentions to others, long before words are ever uttered.
+Unlike our highly developed verbal languages, body language is something we've always been fluent in.
+It's how we speak in the silence, and how we communicate our feelings and intentions to others, long before someone's words are ever uttered, making use of nonverbal communication cues.

 But what about in the workplace?
-What’s the right way to use our body language when pitching an idea in a boardroom, or asking for a bigger paystub?
-And how can we control and read our own body language to make sure we’re coming across in the best possible way?
+What's the right way to use our body language tips when pitching an idea in a virtual meeting or asking for a bigger paystub, especially when you're actively interpreting body language?
+And how can we control and read our own nonverbal cues to make sure we're coming across in the best possible way, ensuring we use the right hand gestures and maintain good posture?

-In this article, we’ll explore the world of body language in work meetings, and look at some tips on how to use it effectively.
+In this article, we'll explore the information about body language, how to control your body in meetings and at work, world of body language in work meetings, and look at some tips on how to use it effectively.

 Body language: the basics

-Before diving into meeting-specific body language, it’s important to understand the basics of body language in general.
+Before diving into virtual meeting-specific body language, it’s important to understand the basics of nonverbal communication in general.
 There are three main aspects to body language:

 1. Positioning

-Your positioning is everything to do with your posture, how you hold yourself, and how you move.
+Your positioning is everything to do with your good posture, how you hold yourself, and how you interpret body language.
 Posture can be characterized into four types: open, closed, guarded, and relaxed.

-Generally speaking, you want to aim for an open posture – leaning forwards slightly, keeping your arms away from your chest or front, and keeping your chin up.
+Generally speaking, you want to aim for an open posture – leaning forwards slightly, keeping your arms away from your chest or front, and keeping your chin up to maintain eye contact and show you’re fully engaged.
 This shows that you’re interested and engaged in the conversation.

-Closed posture, on the other hand, suggests that you’re closed off or uncomfortable, while guarded posture implies that you’re feeling threatened.
+Closed posture, on the other hand, suggests that you’re closed off or uncomfortable, while guarded posture implies that you’re feeling threatened or under less pressure to convey information.
 Relaxed posture indicates that you’re feeling comfortable and confident.

 2. Gestures

 Illustrators, emblems, and adaptors are the three types of gestures.
-Illustrators are what you use to explain or emphasize something – for example, making a point with your hand.
-Emblems are culturally specific gestures that have a clear meaning, such as the American “thumbs up” sign.
-Adaptors are unconscious reactions to stress, such as fiddling with your hair.
+Illustrators are what you use to explain or emphasize something – for example, making a point with your hand gestures.
+Emblems are culturally specific hand movements that have a clear meaning, such as the American “thumbs up” sign, which may differ in arab countries.
+Adaptors are unconscious reactions to stress, such as nail biting or fiddling with your hair, indicating certain emotional states.

-It’s important to be aware of the gestures you use and to make sure they’re appropriate for the situation.
-For example, illustrators can come across as pushy or aggressive if used at the wrong time, while adaptors can make you look nervous or unprepared.
+It’s important to be aware of the nonverbal signals you use and to make sure they’re appropriate for the situation, especially during a virtual call.
+For example, illustrators can come across as pushy or aggressive if used at the wrong time, while adaptors like nail biting can make you look nervous or unprepared, reducing your ability to pay close attention.

 3. Facial expressions

-Your facial expressions are one of the most important aspects of your body language, as they’re the easiest to read and the most visible.
-Some common facial expressions that can give away your emotions include smiling, frowning, furrowing your brow, and rolling your eyes.
+Your facial expressions are one of the most important aspects of your own body language, as they’re the easiest to read and the most visible, especially in virtual meetings where the computer screen is your main medium.
+Some common facial expressions that can give away your emotions include smiling, frowning, furrowing your brow, and rolling your eyes, which are all part of your own body language that helps others in paying attention to your nonverbal communication.

-You want to aim to keep your facial expressions positive and open, as negative expressions can be off-putting or make you seem unprofessional.
-Be aware of your eye contact, too – maintaining strong eye contact shows that you’re interested and engaged, while avoiding eye contact can make you seem untrustworthy or evasive.
+You want to aim to keep your facial expressions positive and open, as negative expressions can be off-putting or make you seem unprofessional, especially when actively listening to a person's body language during virtual meetings.
+Be aware of your eye contact, too – maintaining strong eye contact shows that you’re interested and engaged, while avoiding eye contact can make you seem untrustworthy or evasive, particularly when talking and paying attention to other people's body language on a computer screen.

 How to use your body language in meetings

 Unlike asking your clients to generate a 1099 form over the phone, in-person meetings rely on both your verbal and nonverbal communication.
-Let’s take a look at some tips for using body language in meetings.
+Let’s take a look at some tips for using body language in virtual meetings, focusing on how body language helps in paying attention and interpreting other people's body language.

 Body language interpretations